mrshakhus/cafe_ffc_2/README.md

-A simple page with menu fore cafe from freeCodeCamp
+A simple page with menu for cafe from freeCodeCamp